wso2/docs-is/en/includes/guides/authorization/user-impersonation.md

         ![Authorize impersonation API]({{base_path}}/assets/img/guides/authorization/impersonation/api-authorization-impersonation.png){: width="600" style="display: block; margin: 0; border: 0.3px solid lightgrey;"}

+!!! note

+    Refer to [API authorization with RBAC]({{base_path}}/guides/authorization/api-authorization/api-authorization/) to learn more about API authorizations.

 ### Step 2: Create a user role that allows user impersonation

 Next, let's create an application role and provide impersonation permissions to it.
-This role can then be assigned to users who are required to impersontae other users.
+This role can then be assigned to users who are required to impersonate other users.

 1. Switch to the **Roles** tab of the application.